hamishakl/hamishakl/README.md

 - 👋 Hi, I’m @hamishakl
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Python & Web3
+- 🌱 I’m currently learning Remix
-- 📫 How to reach me: hello@hamishhenare.com
+- 📫 How to reach me: hamishjustin7@gmail.com

 <!---
 hamishakl/hamishakl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.